 Poulin, Eugena, and Claire Quintal.
 La Gazette Françoise, 1780-1781: Revolutionary America’s French Newspaper.
 Newport, RI : Hanover: Salve Regina University ; In association with University Press of New England, 2007.

 Upon landing in Newport, Rhode Island, in 1780, the French Army authorized a French-language newspaper to provide information to the newly arrived soldiers.
 Unfortunately, the newspaper encompassed only six issues and one supplement.
 Each issue is translated and reproduced in this book and documented with accompanying notes and explanations.
 The news items represent stories and issues important to the French Army which embarked on a foreign land.
 Additionally, the editors list all the known French soldiers who died while on Newport garrison duty in an appendix.
 The authors’ extensive scholarship is evident through copious and detailed end notes.

 Rice, Howard C., Anne S. Kinsolving Brown, Jean François Louis Clermont-Crèvecœur, Jean Baptiste Antoine de Verger, and Alexandre Berthier.
 The American Campaigns of Rochambeau’s Army, 1780, 1781, 1782, 1783. two vols.
 Princeton, N.J: Princeton University Press, 1972.

-Bajou-Charpentreau, Valérie, and France) Château de Versailles (Versailles.
+Bajou-Charpentreau, Valérie, ed.
 Versailles and the American Revolution.
 Chateau de Versailles: Gourcuff Gradenigo, 2016.

 Ferreiro, Larrie D. Brothers at Arms: American Independence and the Men of France & Spain Who Saved It.
 New York: Alfred A. Knopf, 2016.